cturpn/Operating-System-Writeup/general/os-fundamentals.md

  - Security attributes – such as owner, permissions, and access controls

 ### Thread
 Threads are single sequence streams of instructions within a process.
 A thread always belongs to exactly 1 process.
+It can also be viewed as a sub-process; a seperate independent sequence of execution within the code of one process.
 In an operating system that supports multithreading (which is very common nowadays), a process can consist of many threads.
 Threads of the same process share the process’s address space and resources, but each thread keeps its own execution context (registers, stack, thread-local data).